lsspkk/techwords/readme.md

+# Run the API
+Start the api

+        ./api.py

+Test it with web server, use the html files from examples-folder

-# Better server for Flask
+### Better server for Flask

 wsgi for apache